aather/autobench/README.md

 - Reporting can also be automated by running it from the cron that generates fresh results and make it available via web
 - Identifies regression trends by comparing benchmark results
 - Helps compare performance of AWS cloud instances within and across families and types.
-- Run industry standard system, jvm as well as customer benchmarks
+- Run industry standard system, JVM and custom benchmarks
-- All benchmark results are dumped into a shared directory (NFS) for ease of processing, mounted on cloud instances.
+- All benchmark results are dumped into a shared directory (NFS) for ease of processing.
 - Results are aggregated and merged to report performance differences across cloud families and types.
 - A single file to execute benchmarks and process results.
 - Reporting part generates all web pages and graphs and make them available at Home page: **http://ipaddress/AMIbench/index.php**